Novel: Filling the Cracks—Chapter Three

 Virgie snorted.
 “What for?
 She wasn’t hurt bad—a couple of bruises.”

 “Of course not.
-I just thought—“
+I simply thought—“

 #